 - 1. The Commission shall review site plans and shall hold meetings consistent with the requirements of Sections 124 and 1265 of Connecticut General Statutes, as applicable. - 2.
-The Commission reserves the right to hold Public Hearings on any site plan or amendment thereto, as presented and shall hold a Public Hearing for all Site Plan applications involving new construction in the C, VC, DD, I, or PO/R Zones. - 3.
+The Commission shall hold a Public Hearing for all Site Plan applications involving new construction of structures or additions over 5000 square feet in gross floor area in the C, VC, DD, or PO/R Zones.
+The Commission reserves the right to hold Public Hearings on any site plan or amendment thereto, as presented. - 3.
 The Commission shall not be required to hear applications for site plan approval previously denied by the Commission, for a period of six (6) months from the date of such denial.